Pub Chicken Schnitzel

 When I was running pub kitchens, chicken schnitzel was always the most popular thing on the menu.
 On a busy week we’d easily go through more than 100 kilos of chicken, most of it destined for golden, crispy schnitzels heading out to hungry tables.

 This is the simple method we used in the pub — nothing fancy, just a properly tenderised chicken breast, good seasoning and a crunchy crumb that fries up beautifully.
-It’s the kind of pub classic that’s just as good at home as it is with a cold beer at the bar.
+I’ve included below some of my toppers and a no-fry version, so read on!

 Chicken Schnitzel (Feeds 4)